Install ToolHive

 Next steps

 Now that you have ToolHive installed, you can start using it to run and manage MCP servers.
-See Explore the registry and Run MCP servers to get started.
+See Use the registry and Run MCP servers to get started.

 Related information